 The floor as document

-The hand-pressed mosaico de pasta — cement-based tiles produced with pigmented hydraulic compounds pressed in brass molds — was installed in the finest houses of Campeche from the late 19th century onward.
+The hand-pressed mosaico de pasta, the hydraulic cement tile that reached Mexico in the late 19th century: pigmented cement pressed in brass molds, never fired, installed in the finest houses of Campeche from then on.
 No two tiles are exactly alike.

 Colonial stay in Campeche with original pasta tile floors | Casonas MX